hangqiu/AVR16/README.md

 AVR extends vehicular vision to see beyond obstruction by sharing views through V2V communications.

+Note:
-Note: we are actively working and updating this repo to incorporate more features and datasets.
+- We are actively working and updating this repo to incorporate more features and datasets.
+- For those who want to play with the code, We will release a mini-dataset and release a stable version soon.

 ## Getting started